A conditional gradient homotopy method with applications to Semidefinite Programming: Added Details to the Numerical Experiments

-We apply this formulation to the classical MAXCUT problem in which $\bC=\frac{1}{4}\bL$, where $\bL$ is the combinatorial Laplace matrix of an undirected graph $\scrG=(\scrV,\scrE)$ with vertex set $\scrV=\{1,\ldots,n\}$ and edge set $\scrE$.
-To evaluate the performance, we consider the random graphs G1-G30, published online in \cite{Gset}.
-The benchmark solutions for the interior point method are displayed in Table \ref{tbl:MaxCutDataSetsInfo}.
-The performance measure we employ to benchmark our experimental results is the \emph{relative gap} defined as $\frac{g(\bX)-g(\bX^{\text{ref}})}{\abs{g(\bX^{\text{ref}})}}$.
-Table~\ref{tbl:MaxCutDataSetsInfo} also displays the size of each dataset, the value obtained by solving the Max-Cut SDP relaxation using CVX with the SDPT3 solver, and $\lambda_{\text{min}}(\bX^{\SDPT3})$, that is the minimum eigenvalue of the solution.
+To evaluate the performance \gi{of the tested algorithms on this problem}, we consider the random graphs G1-G30, published online in \cite{Gset}. \sh{The $\CG$ and $\LCG$ methods were applied to all datasets with parameters $\eta_0=2\Omega_g$ and $\sigma\in\{0.25,0.5,0.9\}$.
+The solutions were compared to the solution obtained from running $\CGAL$, using the original $\CGAL$ code applied to the scaled problem and assuming that all constraint are satisfied with equality.
+The computations were stopped after either $10,000$ seconds of running time.} The benchmark solutions for the interior point method for each data set are displayed in Table \ref{tbl:MaxCutDataSetsInfo}.
+Table~\ref{tbl:MaxCutDataSetsInfo} also displays the size of each dataset, the value obtained by solving the MaxCut SDP relaxation using CVX with the SDPT3 solver, and $\lambda_{\text{min}}(\bX^{\SDPT3})$, that is the minimum eigenvalue of the solution.
 We observe that for larger graphs the interior-point solver SDPT3 returns infeasible solutions, displaying negative eigenvalues.
 If this occurs, the value obtained by a corrected solution is used as a reference value instead.
-This corrected solution $\tilde{\bX}^{\SDPT3}$ is constructed as $\tilde{\bX}^{\SDPT3}=(\bX^{\SDPT3}-\lambda_{\text{min}}(\bX^{\SDPT3})\bI)/\alpha$, where $\bI$ is the identity matrix, and $\alpha=\max_{i\in\{1,\ldots,n\}} \max\{\tilde{X}^{\SDPT3}_{ii},1\}$ is the minimal number for which $\tilde{X}^{\SDPT3}_{ii}\leq 1$ for all $i=1,\ldots,n$.
-Additionally, we compare our solutions to those obtained by CGAL.
-We note that CGAL is run assuming that all constraints are equality rather than inequality constraints.
-Moreover, since CGAL does not necessarily generate feasible solutions, its reported solution $\bX^{\CGAL}$ is corrected to the feasible solution $\tilde{\bX}^{\CGAL}=\bX^{\CGAL}/\gamma$, where $\gamma=\max_{i\in \{1,\ldots,n\}} \max\{X^{\CGAL}_{ii},1\}$, and $g(\tilde{\bX}^{\CGAL})$ is displayed.
-We run Algorithm \ref{alg:Homotopy} and CGAL on the scaled problem, where the scaling is performed as in the original CGAL code.
-Moreover, both algorithms use the LMO implementation of the random Lanczos algorithm given as part of the CGAL code.
+This corrected solution $\tilde{\bX}^{\SDPT3}$ is constructed as $\tilde{\bX}^{\SDPT3}=(\bX^{\SDPT3}-\lambda_{\text{min}}(\bX^{\SDPT3})\bI)/\alpha$, where $\bI$ is the identity matrix, and $\alpha=\max_{i\in\{1,\ldots,n\}} \max\{\tilde{X}^{\SDPT3}_{ii},1\}$ is the minimal number for which $\tilde{X}^{\SDPT3}_{ii}\leq 1$ for all $i=1,\ldots,n$. \sh{The objective value of this corrected solution, $g(\tilde{X}^{\SDPT3})$ is also recorded in Table~\ref{tbl:MaxCutDataSetsInfo} as the feasible value (Feas. value).
+We therefore label the optimal solution $g^{*}$ as the minimum of $g(\tilde{X}^{\SDPT3})$ and the minimal value obtained by any of the methods.} The performance measure we employ to benchmark our experimental results is the \sh{\emph{relative optimality gap}, defined as $\frac{\abs{g(\bX)-g^*}}{\abs{g^*}}$.} Moreover, since CGAL does not necessarily generate feasible solutions, its reported solution $\bX^{\CGAL}$ is corrected to the feasible one \sh{ $\tilde{\bX}^{\CGAL}=\bX^{\CGAL}/(\gamma+1)$, where $\gamma=\max_{i\in \{1,\ldots,n\}} \max\{X^{\CGAL}_{ii}-1,0\}$ is the \emph{relative feasibility gap} of $\CGAL$.
+In particular, for every dataset $D$, method $M$, and parameter choice $P$, after each iteration $i$ we record the objective value $g^{M,P,D}_i$ of the solution after this iteration (or, in the case of $\CGAL$, the corrected solution), the corresponding relative optimality gap \gi{$r^{M,P,D}_i={|g^{M,P,D}_{i}-g^*|}/{|g^*|}$,} the time from the start of the run $t^{M,P,D}_i$ and, in the case of $\CGAL$, the feasibility gap $\gamma^{\CGAL,P,D}_i$ of the current solution.}